The 1930's brought a sleek, sexy look to fashion.

 their own due to loss of communication with the French during the Nazi occupation.

-1930s and early '40s, a second influence vied with the Paris couturiers as a wellspring for new fashion ideas: the American
+early '40s, a second influence vied with the Paris couturiers as a wellspring for new fashion ideas: the American cinema.

-cinema.
 Paris designers such as Schiaparelli and Lucien Lelong acknowledged the impact of film costumes on their work.
-Le
+Le Long said

-Long said "We, the couturiers, can no longer live without the cinema any more than the cinema can live without us.
-We
+"We, the couturiers, can no longer live without the cinema any more than the cinema can live without us.
+We corroborate

-forward-looking attitude and fashions of the late 1920s lingered through most of 1930, but by the end of that year the effects
+attitude and fashions of the late 1920s lingered through most of 1930, but by the end of that year the effects of the Great

-of the Great Depression began to affect the public, and a more conservative approach to fashion displaced that of the 1920s.
+Depression began to affect the public, and a more conservative approach to fashion displaced that of the 1920s.
+For women,

-For women, skirts became longer and the waist-line was returned up to its normal position in an attempt to bring back the
+skirts became longer and the waist-line was returned up to its normal position in an attempt to bring back the traditional

 until late in the 1930s.

-had first raised hemlines to 18" off the floor with his "flapper" dresses of 1924, had begun lowering them
+raised hemlines to 18" off the floor with his "flapper" dresses of 1924, had begun lowering them again in 1927,

-again in 1927, using Vionnet's handkerchief hemline to disguise the change.
-By 1930, longer skirts and natural waists
+using Vionnet's handkerchief hemline to disguise the change.
+By 1930, longer skirts and natural waists were shown everywhere.